Ilano30/workshop-flutter-part-1/README.md

 ## Exercise 1 - First Page

 Now, the setup is done.
 Let's start our Quizz App.
+You can find all the project's resources in the directory `quizz-assets`.
 First, we will create our first page:

 ![Screenshot](screenshots/exercise1.png)